dip-scd/dip-scd.github.io/principles.md

 * People are obliged to perform periodical, formal reporting.
 For example, time reporting, where each day (week, month) same form is submitted with the same values (just filling some table with bunch of '8h').

 ### Meetings must either have small audience or be moderated
-Non-moderated meeting with 5+ people is likely to be non-productive.
-With 10+ people it’s almost inevitable.
-These numbers are just empirical observations.
-There is no formal theory behind them.
+Meetings with more than 10 people must have a moderator.
+There is no formal theory behind this number, it is just an empirical observation.
 #### Problem description
 Large non-moderated meeting may indicate that problem was not decomposed enough, that organiser of the meeting is not aware about the roles and expertise distribution, or that architecture of organization is not effective, with lot of entagled departments and authority-expertise disbalance.
 Symptoms:
 * Some or even majority of people keep doing non-meeting activities (such as checking emails).
 This simply means that these people are not required on this meeting, no matter their titles or roles.